OpenFunction/cli/docs/uninstall.md

 --knative          For uninstalling Knative Serving (with Kourier as default gateway).
 --region-cn        For users in China to uninstall dependent components.
 --shipwright       For uninstalling ShipWright.
---sync             For uninstalling OpenFunction Sync Runtime(Knative).
+--sync             For uninstalling OpenFunction Sync Runtime (To be supported).
 --verbose          Show verbose information.
 --version string   Used to specify the version of OpenFunction to be uninstalled. (default "v0.4.0") --wait             Awaiting the results of the uninstallation.